 Consideration of these priorities in making awards is contingent upon the overall quality of the proposal.

 Utilization of Funds

-Grant funds may be used for: (1) travel; (2) maintenance; (3) data collection/analysis—including laboratory analysis, computer time, informants' fees; and (4) release time/salary replacement (only for research projects by junior faculty in the tenure stream—who also are CLAS Core Faculty—when the research will result in publications that will enhance the faculty member's attainment of tenure).
+Funds may be used for: (1) travel; (2) maintenance; (3) data collection/analysis—including laboratory analysis, computer time, informants' fees; and (4) release time/salary replacement (only for research projects by junior CLAS Core faculty in the tenure stream when the research will result in publications that will improve the likelihood of the faculty member's attainment of tenure).

-Grant funds cannot be used for: (1) the costs of publication; (2) attendance at professional meetings; (3) the purchase of major equipment (e.g., cameras, computers, or any equipment costing more than $500); or (4) salary supplements/summer salary (except as indicated under #4 above).
+Funds cannot be used for: (1) publication costs; (2) attendance at professional meetings; (3) the purchase of major equipment (e.g., cameras, computers, or any equipment costing more than $500); or (4) salary supplements/summer salary (except as indicated under #4 above).